 Installation is fairly straight forward and easy:

-Once installation has completed, you can get started playing with the admin dashboard:
+Once the installation has completed, you can get started playing with the admin dashboard.

 It's important to make sure you read the manual so that you know what steps you should take during and post installation.
 The manual (and others) can be found on their wiki at http://hotarudocs.com/Main_Page